How to achieve corporate financial performance on a mid-market budget

-Thanks to the introduction of lower-cost tools and methods, finance teams can finally take advantage of CPM capabilities and support their financial planning, budgeting, modelling, and performance management, all within one system that’s integrated with the rest of the company.
+Thanks to the introduction of lower-cost tools and methods, finance teams can take advantage of customizable support for financial planning, budgeting, modelling, and performance management, all within one system that’s integrated with the rest of the company.

-As you consider whether a CPM can work for your business, here are some tips to help you make the switch while staying within budget.
+As you consider whether performance management software can work for your small business, here are some tips to help you make the switch while staying within budget.

 1. Start small

-Deloitte recommends a one-page “pulse report” that shows key metrics for tracking revenue, operating performance, and working capital.
-This report should be released regularly, allowing other departments to keep tabs on any changes in the key metrics.
+As well as having a system for regular check-ins for your people, global consultancy Deloitte recommends a one-page “pulse report” (a type of management report) that shows key metrics for tracking revenue, operating performance, and working capital.
+This report should be released weekly, allowing other departments to keep up to date on any changes in the key metrics or you can create and automate numerous reports for each branch with add-on customized metrics to suit your business.

-Although the report can be done in Excel, using a tool like Phocas can automatically generate the info you need much faster – and it’s simpler to read and identify major insights.
+Although the report can be done in Excel, using a BI tool like Phocas can automatically generate the information you need much faster – and it’s simpler for goal management and identifying major insights.

-Communicate with your sales team about how CPM can help better manage the sales function through accurate budgets and sales dashboards that consolidate relevant data and automatically generate reports.
-Each department should have a stake in the process and understand how it benefits their day-to-day work.
+Each department should have a stake in the performance management process and understand how it benefits their day-to-day work.

-With the introduction of products like Phocas’s Financial Planning and Analysis software, mid-market companies can now run their finance function on a live platform that identifies market changes and cash flow dips in real-time.
+The platform allows companies to run their business function on a live platform that identifies market changes and cash flow dips in real-time.

-The software, built on a BI platform, enables your team to identify financial and operational data across the entire organization — so your finance team can forecast for the whole business, plan for a variety of possible business scenarios, and budget collaboratively.
-Integrate the most useful and cost-effective products in the Phocas arsenal — incorporating the Phocas Budgeting and Forecasting product (B&F), the Phocas Financial Statements product (FS), and the Dashboard tool for Corporate Performance Management (CPM).
+The software, built on a BI platform, enables your team to use financial and operational data across the entire organization — so your finance team can forecast for the whole business, plan for a variety of business scenarios and budget collaboratively.
+This data also allows you to run fair employee reviews and help people with their goal tracking.

 Empowering businesses with intuitive data analytics, driving informed decisions for growth and profitability.
 We make people feel good about data.